bosun-ai/swiftide/README.md

 ## Features

-- Extremely fast streaming indexing pipeline with async, parallel processing
+- Fast streaming indexing pipeline with async, parallel processing
 - Integrations with OpenAI, Redis, Qdrant, FastEmbed, and Treesitter
 - A variety of loaders, transformers, and embedders and other common, generic tools
 - Bring your own transformers by extending straightforward traits
+- Splitting and merging pipelines
 - Store into multiple backends
 - `tracing` supported for logging and tracing, see /examples and the `tracing` crate for more information.